 All applications have to be submitted via PCS, which is the single tool for requesting and managing capacity on all corridors.
-The C-OSS provides basic assistance with the use of PCS.
-However, the C-OSS is not entitled to create PCS dossiers for the applicant.
+The C-OSS provides basic assistance with the use of PCS; however, the C-OSS is not entitled to create PCS dossiers for the applicant.
+The IMs/ABs may support applicants by providing a technical check of the requests.